Graphium antiphates: Description

+Composite specimen in Moore, 1903, Pl.474, 1b (Left), male from Sikkim, India; 1c (Right) male from Sri Lanka.

-Race alcibiades, Fabr. is the most widely spread race of antiphates, from which it differs as follows:
+There are various published opinions on notable variations, often presented as races, varieties, or later subspecies.
+For example, Bingham (1907) says (p.99) that "Race alcibiades, Fabr. is the most widely spread race of antiphates, from which it differs as follows:

 Upperside of males and females, all the black markings shorter and narrower.
 Forewing: the discal and terminal bands separate, the former rarely extended below vein 3, the latter in no specimen reaches the dorsal margin.
 Hindwing: the broad grey area on the terminal margin reduced to a small patch of grey at the apices of interspaces 2 to 4; the subterminal black markings rarely present anteriorly, generally confined to the limits of the grey patch.
-Underside: the extent of the black markings similarly reduced, otherwise as in the typical form.
+Underside: the extent of the black markings similarly reduced, otherwise as in the typical form".
+However, a large number of authors have present contending view on the appropriate taxon names for any subdivisions within Graphium antiphates (Cramer, 1775), and their geographic distributions.

-The width and length of the transverse black markings on the upperside of the forewing, also the extent of the grey terminal area and the presence or absence of the black subterminal markings on the upperside of the hindwing, are all very variable.

-Form nebulosus, Butler, is a melanistic variety recorded from Sikkim.

-Var. continentalis, Eimer, has the caudal area of the hindwing on the upperside suffused with black.

-Var. itamputi, Butler, has the postdiscal and terminal black bands on the upperside of the forewing united posteriorly, but neither band extends up to the tornus.

-Var. ceylanicus, Eimer, has the basal two bands on the upperside of the forewing extended beyond the median vein, the preapical cellular band not triangular and extended to the median vein.